ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/algorithm.rst

 These arrays will form the input to the algorithm but also act as comparison to the output of the algorithm.
 The code performs calculations in two directions:

-1) take the array of facets as input and obtain an array of approximat sub-grids
+1) take the array of facets as input and obtain an array of approximate sub-grids

 2) take the array of sub-grids as input and obtain an array of approximate facets